anasselbasra/hierarchical-clustering-with-llm-annotation_v2/utils/helper_functions_documentation_guide.md

 - `text` (`str`): The raw input string that may contain emojis and irregular spacing.

 **Returns**
-- `str`: A cleaned version of the input string, without emojis and with normalized whitespace.
+- `str`: A cleaned version of the input string, without emojis, urls and with normalized whitespace.

 **Usage Context**
 This function is helpful during early preprocessing, especially when dealing with noisy inputs from platforms like Twitter, YouTube comments, or TikTok captions.